 Are your photos safe?

-If getting organized in 2016 is at the top of your list, then safe storage of your digital photos should not be overlooked.
+If getting organized is at the top of your list, then safe storage of your digital photos should not be overlooked.

 First of all, are your photos backed up, or does a duplicate exist?
 If you're like most people, both the original photos and backed up versions are kept at home, in the same location.
 What happens if there is a fire?
 It is a good idea to backup your photos at home, and also to the Cloud.
 Cloud storage enables people to safely store their digital photos in another location for a fee.
 Cloud storage is now inexpensive.
 Listed below are just a sample of some providers and their fees for this service.
 There are many other available options, but choosing service from one of the major companies is highly recommended.
 Reasoning being, companies such as Microsoft, Apple and Google have been around awhile, and chances are they will remain in business.
 Lesser known companies may offer cheaper rates, yet they could go "belly up", and all your pictures might be gone without notice or recourse.
 Unfortunately, this type of situation has occurred.